mengqvist/AGADIR/README.md

 python ./pyagadir/validation.py
 ```

-This will generate comparison plots in the `pyagadir/figures` directory.
+This will generate comparison plots in the `pyagadir/data/figures` directory.

-Below is a validation plot for Figure 3b with reference data extractedfrom the original paper (Lacroix et al., 1998, using WebPlotDigitizer), showing the pH dependence of helix content:
+Below is a validation plot for Figure 3b with reference data extracted from the original paper (Lacroix et al., 1998, using WebPlotDigitizer), showing the pH dependence of helix content:

 <img src="pyagadir/data/figures/figure_3b.png" width="400" alt="Figure 3b Validation">

-Below is a validation plot for Figure 4 with reference data extractedfrom the original paper (Lacroix et al., 1998, using WebPlotDigitizer), showing the pH dependence of helix content:
+Below is a validation plot for Figure 4 with reference data extracted from the original paper (Lacroix et al., 1998, using WebPlotDigitizer), showing the pH dependence of helix content:

 <img src="pyagadir/data/figures/figure_4.png" width="800" alt="Figure 4 Validation">

 ## Questions / To Do
 * Based on the validation plots, the model generally shows the correct trend, but some of the pH-dependent electrostatic energies look like they need work.
+* How to make ionization state consistent between the different energy terms?
 * Test correct functioning of staple term or schellman term.
 * We need to locate a source for the N- and C-terminal pKa values for the individual amino acids.
 Currently using average value from Stryer.
-* Update pytests to fit new model.
+* Update pytests to test all the code.
+* Ionic strengths should probably be adjusted based on whether the ions are monovalent or divalent.
+Otherwise the screening correction may not be correct.
+* The original papers used to have an i-i+1 term, but it's not clear to me how this is accounted for in Lacroix et al. (1998), and consequently in this implementation.

 ## Citations